 Our material cash requirements include our operating leases for laboratory and office facilities.
-As of June 30, 2023, we had lease payment obligations of \$2.1 million, with \$0.5 million payable within 12 months.
+As of September 30, 2023, we had lease payment obligations of \$1.9 million, with \$0.5 million payable within 12 months.
 For additional information regarding our lease commitments, see Note 7 to our unaudited condensed consolidated financial statements included elsewhere in this report.
 We are contingently committed to \$0.9 million of potential future milestone payments, in addition to sales-based payments and royalties, under our license agreement with WSU.
 Payments generally are due and payable only upon achievement of certain developmental, regulatory, and sales milestones for which the specific timing cannot be predicted.
 Refer to Note 6 to our unaudited condensed consolidated financial statements for additional information regarding the WSU license agreement.
-Additionally, we have purchase obligations and open purchase orders that support normal operations and are primarily due in the next 12 months.
-These purchase obligations and open purchase orders are generally cancellable in full or in part through the contractual provisions.
+Additionally, we have purchase obligations and open purchase orders are generally cancellable in full or in part through the contractual provisions.
 We also anticipate that our research and development expenses and our general and administrative expenses will increase over at least the near-term as we advance our clinical development and our product candidates through clinical trials, increase our headcount to support our operations, and incur legal and other professional expenses related to our ongoing legal proceedings.
 We cannot predict with certainty the amount and timing of these increased expenses.